 Mental illnesses are common with addiction, especially depression and anxiety disorders.
 As a patient’s list grows, treatment of dissociative amnesia becomes more challenging.
 Treatment for substance abuse usually treats the amnesia, though it must be ongoing to prevent recurrence of use.

-These types of therapies help the patient to set and achieve goals and to learn to use healthy coping and relaxation techniques.
+Treatment usually involves therapies to help the patient to set and achieve goals and to learn to use healthy coping and relaxation techniques.
 Patients learn to recognize their negative thinking patterns and behaviors and how to make positive changes removed from substance use and toward an understanding of the underlying trauma that caused the dissociative amnesia.
 Other treatment may include medications when appropriate, health and nutrition counseling and exercise.

 If you or someone you love are struggling with a substance use or co-occurring disorder, The Recovery Village can help.
 A team of professionals offers a number of treatment programs for substance use and co-occurring disorders.
 Call and speak with a representative to learn more about which program could work for you.